 with a Future of Moving you Forward

-On April 23, 2020, the U.S. Treasury released an updated FAQ document to clarify and provide additional guidance on SBA PPP Loans.
+The U.S. Treasury has released an updated FAQ document to clarify and provide additional guidance on SBA PPP Loans.
 Click here to review this document.

 SBA PPP Funds are to be provided in the form of loans that will be fully forgiven when used for payroll costs, interest on mortgages, rent, utilities.
 Loan payments will be deferred for six months.
 No collateral or personal guarantees are required.
 Neither the government nor lenders will charge any fees.

 Loan forgiveness is based on the employer maintaining their employee payroll, or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.